hkviz/hkviz-mod/README.md

 Checkout [hkviz.vercel.app](https://hkviz.vercel.app/) for more infos.

-## I have Ideas/Feedback (e.g. for some additional data this mod should log.)
+## I have Ideas/Feedback (e.g. for some additional data to record.)
 Feel free to open a issue on this repository or write @olivergrack on discord.

 ## I have Ideas/Feedback for visualizations